 - All seats including NRI Quota and Management Quota, in private aided/unaided minority/non-minority medical colleges.

 Next Step Post NEET Exams

 Goes without saying, that one of the first actions usually involves looking up for answer keys and calculating NEET scores.
 For this candidates resort to both official and unofficial means.
 Along with releasing answer keys officially, the NTA also uploads OMR sheet, to tally and come up with NEET scores.
 Discrepancies (if any) can be challenged, this will be reviewed after which appropriate action will be taken.
-NEET results 2020 shall be declared on 16th October 2020.
+NEET results shall be declared a few weeks after NEET is concluded.

 Candidates can use the NEET Rank Predictor tool to come up with a tentative ranking so as to predict the probable colleges that can be offered in the next step of the admission process which is the counseling process.
 The counselling process usually commences post a week of result declaration.
 Read on for the complete details.

 Once the NEET results are declared, candidates can

 - Predict, with the score, your NEET rank

 With a tentative ranking and score, candidates can obtain a faint idea of the medical and dental universities which they may get admitted to.
 This prediction is based on the previous year’s trends for NEET admissions, which may not be as accurate, but serves the purpose.